-The large vessels appeared to him as “vases” – something that never occurred to me, I must say, but we are all different!
-Wayfarer was plied with samples, evidently finding them quite satisfactory: the “Bohemian” about did him in on the bus home!
+The large vessels appeared to him as “vases” – something that never occurred to me, I must say, but we are all different.
+Wayfarer was plied with samples and evidently found them quite satisfactory; the “Bohemian” about did him in on the bus home!

-Wayfarer quite liked beer, to the point that he tried an outing (in England) once without it, but it didn’t end well.
+Wayfarer quite liked beer, to the point, says he, that he tried a social outing in Britain once without it, but still it didn’t end well.
 Read the account to see why.

-An article in 1935 in the trade journal The American Brewer noted that the manufacturer Dostal & Lowey** in Milwaukee had shipped bottle washing equipment to various customers including one in “Palestine”.
+An article in 1935 in the trade journal The American Brewer recorded that the Milwaukee manufacturer Dostal & Lowey** shipped bottle washing equipment to various customers including one in “Palestine”.
 It seems likely Palestine Brewing Ltd. was the purchaser.

 A 2017 story in the Atlanta Jewish Times by Rich Walter conveys additional detail on the brewery.
 The major investor, René Gaston-Dreyfus, was a French banker-brewer – a felicitous combination from the standpoint of the brewing ledger.
 He also had financed breweries in Morocco, Egypt, and Indonesia.

 Walter states that the Mandatory government assisted the venture by lowering the excise on beer from 20 mils/L to eight mils/L. (There were 1000 mils per Palestinian pound).

 A 1934 article in the Palestine Post confirms the excise accommodation.
-By 1936 the rate was seven mils/L, but a story that year noted the market was still challenging.
-The brewery was earning only one mil/L on its beer sold.
-Still, given the volume that was enough to ensure a profit.
-Beer imports to Palestine therefore declined as a result of this local production.
+By 1936 the rate was seven mils/L, but a story that year noted the market remained challenging.
+Indeed the brewery was earning only one mil/L on the beer sold, but based on the volumes shipped it was enough to ensure a profit.
+Beer imports to Palestine declined as a result of this local production.

 The brewery initially released its Eagle lager, also called Nesher lager, and a dark, non-alcohol brew.
 Nesher means eagle in Hebrew.
 A distinctive, spread-wing logo was selected in a public competition advertised in the Palestine Post.